What Does A Reciprocal Function Look Like

 5. Rational Functions: Reciprocal functions are a subset of rational functions, which are functions that can be expressed as the ratio of two polynomials.
 Understanding reciprocal functions provides a foundation for understanding more complex rational functions and their behaviors.

 Delving deeper, the properties of reciprocal functions are crucial for solving equations and modeling phenomena.
-For instance, the reciprocal function is odd, meaning that f(-x) = -f(x).
+To give you an idea, the reciprocal function is odd, meaning that f(-x) = -f(x).
 This symmetry about the origin is evident in the graph of the hyperbola.
 Additionally, the reciprocal function is always decreasing in its domain, further defining its unique behavior.

 Understanding these functions also involves grasping the concept of limits.
 The limit of f(x) = 1/x as x approaches infinity is zero, and the limit as x approaches zero does not exist due to the function's unbounded behavior near zero.